juanimpacts-tech/nist-800-171-continous-compliance-ci/README.md

-# NIST 800-171 Continuous Compliance Lab

-Yes — that’s exactly the kind of phrasing hiring managers respond to, and it’s more impactful than the generic “OPA compliance evaluation framework” opener.

-Here’s how I’d rewrite the README summary using your suggested language but keeping it polished:

----

-## NIST 800-171 Policy-as-Code Compliance Framework
+## NIST 800-171 Policy-as-Code Continuous Compliance Framework

 This project demonstrates the integration of **policy-as-code** into a **CI/CD workflow**, where every code or configuration change is automatically validated against **NIST 800-171** security controls.